 It means rethinking production and consumption models to radically reduce the consumption of virgin raw materials and the production of waste.
 Using renewable energy sources and materials, extending the useful life of each product, creating sharing platforms, reusing and regenerating, rethinking products as services.
 These are all elements of the Circular Economy.

 To achieve these goals, we need to think in terms of circularity from the outset: starting with product design and going all the way through to consumption and recovery.

 Enel’s commitment to the circular economy began some years ago, with examples such as the Futur-e circular economy project for the repurposing of decommissioned power plants.
 Our model, which is based on the principles of the circular economy, focuses on environmental, social, and economic sustainability in order to identify, together with local stakeholders, potential circular and long-term solutions that can transform these areas into development opportunities for the community.
 Since then we have introduced the “sustainable construction site” model to all of the new Enel plants currently under construction.
 This is a global process to help share best practices and reduce social and environmental impact.

-In general, we apply a circular approach throughout all stages in the life of our assets, from design to construction, to operation and up to the end of life.
+In general, we apply a circular approach throughout all stages in the life of our assets, from design to construction, operation, and up to the end of life.